FREE Crochet Chicken Pattern (EASY no SEW)

 Chickens made with Double knit/ worsted weight yarn, chunky fluffy yarn all in varying sizes from Large Crochet chickens to small!

-Get your hands on this free crochet chicken pattern and whip up the cutest chubby hen and her baby chicks!
-This easy and beginner-friendly crochet chicken pattern is perfect for using up leftover yarn and creating a no-sew, stuffed chicken thatโs both soft and squishy.
 Whether you’re making spring or Easter decorations, a handmade gift, or just want to try a fun farm animal crochet pattern, this design works up quickly and looks adorable every time.
-With step-by-step instructions included, youโll find this free chicken crochet pattern ideal for all skill levels, especially beginners.
+With step-by-step instructions included, you’ll find this free chicken crochet pattern ideal for all skill levels, especially beginners.

 Stitch your own chunky crochet chicken today and add a cheerful touch to your handmade collection.

 While this is a no-sew amigurumi chicken, if you prefer the look of sewn features, you can easily attach the eyes and beak with a yarn needle.
-Whether you’re crafting for a gift, market stall, or just becauseโthis plush chicken crochet pattern is a charming, beginner-friendly make youโll love stitching up again and again
+Whether you’re crafting for a gift, market stall, or just because this plush chicken crochet pattern is a charming, beginner-friendly make you’ll love stitching up again and again

 How to make your Crochet Chicken Bigger or Smaller